-With his passion for food ignited, Rohit went on to study Indian cuisine at the Institute of Hotel Management in New Delhi, before perfecting his craft at some of India’s most esteemed hotel groups, including the Oberoi Hotels and Resorts and The Taj Hotels and Resorts.
-Here he learned and mastered the vast regional cuisines of India.
+He went on to study Indian cuisine at the Institute of Hotel Management in New Delhi, before perfecting his craft at some of most esteemed hotel groups across the country, including the Oberoi Hotels and Resorts as well as The Taj Hotels and Resorts.